BlogSecrets

 Keep encrypted secrets safely in your repo, decrypt them in CI, and never commit a plaintext credential again.

-bash — generate a keylive
+bash — generate and inspect keyslive

-age-keygen -o key.txt
+age-keygen -o ~/.config/sops/age/keys.txt

 Public key: age1ql3z7hjy54pw3hyww5ayyfg7zqgvc7w3j2elw8...

-One .sops.yaml for the repo
+One .sops.yaml for the whole repo

 .sops.yaml